theSTremblay/GPT-Image-Scraper/README.md

 # GPT-Image-Scraper

-A robust Image Scraper that leverages OpenAI's GPT Chat Completions to determine the relevant HTML used to Scrape Images from websites.
+A robust Image Scraper that leverages OpenAI's GPT Chat Completions and Selenium to determine the relevant HTML used to Scrape Images from websites.

 ## Description